 - Strengthens the immune system.

-- A powerful antioxidant which helps protect the respiratory system and the rest of the body from toxins and free radicals.
+- A powerful antioxidant that helps protect the respiratory system and the rest of the body from toxins and free radicals.

 - Helps prevent inflammation.